acnebs-com/autovalidate/README.md

 assertEquals("Object should be valid.", 0, violations.size());
 ```

-This means the poor object has no control over its own validity.
+This means the poor object may declare rules of its validity as much as it wants - but it has no control over it.

 But it gets worse: Now that the object is in a valid state at last, let's break it again:
 ```java